List of observances set by the Chinese calendar: Public holidays

 Traditional holidays are generally celebrated in Chinese-speaking regions.
 For the most part however, only Chinese New Year, Qingming Festival, the Dragon Boat Festival and Mid-Autumn Festival are statutory public holidays.
 This is the case in both mainland China and Taiwan whilst Hong Kong and Macau also observe Buddha's Birthday and Chung Yeung Festival.
-In Singapore, Chinese New Year is the only traditional Chinese public holiday, likewise with Malaysia.
+In Singapore, Chinese New Year is the only traditional Chinese public holiday, likewise with Malaysia, Indonesia & Brunei as well as Mauritius.

 Each region has its own holidays on top of this condensed traditional Chinese set.
 Mainland China and Taiwan observe patriotic holidays, Hong Kong and Macau observe Christian holidays, and Malaysia and Singapore celebrate Malay and Indian festivals.